How does it do it?

 1. Capture network packets

-Spider probes are deployed on the servers or services to capture network.
+Spider Whisperers agents are deployed on the servers or services to capture network.

 They are attached to the nodes physical or virtual network interface(s).

-On Kubernetes, they are even deployed remotely from the UI!
+On Kubernetes, they are even deployed remotely from the UI, using Spider Controllers agents!

-Driven by Spider remote configuration, the probes capture raw packets transferred between systems.
+Driven by Spider remote configuration, the agents capture raw network packets between systems.

-Filtered IP packets, associated TCP sessions and hosts are continuously streamed to Spider server for parsing.
+The network packets, their associated TCP sessions and host names are continuously streamed to Spider

 2. Rebuild communications

-The streaming data flow from all probes is parsed in on the fly to rebuild higher level communications.
+The streaming data flow of all agents is parsed on the fly to rebuild higher level communications.

-Filters, templates and tags are applied to enrich communications and filters what to keep.
+Spider applies filters, templates and tags to enrich communications and remove sensitive information.

 The data is then streamed to the search engine to be available for the UI.